 - Eat meals regularly at the same place so that you are friendly with the staff.

-- Eat your restaurant at noon.
+- Eat at your restaurant at noon.
 If you want to dine at a good restaurant, do so at noon.

 - Eat at bars or communal tables.